polterguy/phosphorusfive-dox/chapter-4.md

 Secondly, we create a simple *"input"* element, followed by a *"textarea"* element.
 Both of these widgets, we give an explicit ID, since we want to be able to easily retrieve their values later.
 This also helps your browser to *"semantically understand"* what it is looking at, which might play a role during autocompletion of forms, and such.
 Notice how the *"input"* element is created as a **[void]** widget, while our *"textarea"* element is created as a **[literal]** widget.
 This is important for these particular types of HTML elements.

 The CSS class `class:col-xs-6 col-xs-push-3 text-right`, that we declared as arguments to our main **[create-widget]** node, simply makes sure our form is centered on the screen, consuming half its available width, and right aligns our button further down in its **[widgets]** collection.
-The *"prepend-top"* parts of the CSS classes of the textarea and our button, simply gives us some additional room between our widgets, such that we can apply some spacing between our widgets, to avoid having them cluttered together, reducing readability.
+The *"prepend-top"* parts of the CSS classes of the textarea and our button, simply gives us some additional spacing between our widgets.
 The *"form-control"* CSS classes, are from [Bootstrap CSS](http://getbootstrap.com/css/).
 In fact, so are most of the CSS classes used in the above example.

 ## Retrieving form data